waterponey/tick/doc_new/modules/dev.rst

 Base class
 ----------
-Most of our objects inherit from `mlpp.base.Base` class.
+Most of our objects inherit from `tick.base.Base` class.
 If this class does not have many public methods, it allow us to benefit from several behaviors.
 These behaviors are deducted from a private dictionary set by developer :
 `_attrinfos`.

 .. testsetup:: *

-    from mlpp.base import Base
+    from tick.base import Base

 Read-only attributes
 ^^^^^^^^^^^^^^^^^^^^